Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 ## Thanks

 Thank you Orson Peters for all the help and thoughtful discussions.
 Thank you Roland Bock for your detailed feedback and ideas how to make this writeup more readable.
+Thank you Lumine for the detailed proofread.